 - Do you have your flights and accommodation all booked?
-Check you haven't got your date wrong!
+Double check the dates.

 - Is your name spelled exactly as it is on your passport?
-Some airlines will sting you for a 'name change fee'.
+Some airlines will charge you for a name change.
+TSA will also be comparing your passport and boarding pass to make sure the names are the same.

 Transport Between Cities

 - How are you getting between cities on your trip?
 Are you hiring a car?
 Have you checked the prices of rail travel?
-It might be cheaper!
-This Interactive Rail Map of Europe is a great tool for working out how much tickets will cost.
+It might be cheaper.

 - Are you planning on exploring all the cities by yourself or are you considering guided tours?
-Book your tours before you arrive on Viator.
-A walking tour on your first day is always a good option.
+Book your tours before you arrive on websites such as Viator.
+A walking tour on your first day is always a good option to get to know a city center.
+A bus tour providing an overview of a city can be helpful your first day if you think you'll be exploring a wider area during your stay.

 - If you're going to explore by yourself, you will probably want a map.
-The tourist office in most cities will give you a map for free but you'll get a more detailed one if you buy in advance.
+The tourist office in most cities will give you a map for free but you'll get a more detailed one if you buy one in advance from your local bookstore.

-- If you have a smartphone, remember to download your maps and apps before you go.
-Both Google Maps and HERE Maps have offline modes these days (so don't risk all the dubious 'free map apps on Google Play and the App Store - they are never any good).
-Google and HERE have different strengths - Google's maps are obviously better, but HERE's offline mode is more reliable, and you can download larger areas (you can download the whole of Europe with HERE!
-Not with Google.)
+If you have a smartphone, remember to download your maps and apps before you go.
+Both Google Maps and HERE WeGo maps have offline modes.
+Google and HERE WeGo have different strengths—Google's maps are better, but HERE's offline mode is more reliable, and you can download larger areas.

 Call Your Credit Card Companies

 A couple of days before you leave for your vacation, call the 800 number on the back of the credit cards you're taking with you.
 Make sure the credit card company knows you will be charging things in different countries on your vacation.
-Otherwise, your charges will very likely be refunded.
+Otherwise, your credit card company may put a hold on your card triggered by unusual expenses in unusual places.

 - Keep the list in a safe place and give a copy to someone.